NeuroCompLab-psu/SNN-Conversion/README.md

                         The percentile of activation in the training set to be used for normalization of SNN voltage threshold --eval_size EVAL_SIZE
-                        The amount of samples to be evaluated --dataset DATASET     cifar100 or imagenet
+                        The number of samples to be evaluated --dataset DATASET     cifar100 or imagenet
 ```